-The profitability of a significant portion of the investment program depends to a great extent upon the ability of underlying money managers selected by the Firm (the "Money Advisors") to correctly assess the future course of the price movements of securities and other investments.
-There can be no assurance that the Money Advisors will be able to predict accurately these price movements.
+The profitability of a significant portion of the investment program depends to a great extent upon the ability of underlying money managers selected by the Firm to correctly assess the future course of the price movements of securities and other investments.
+There can be no assurance that the investment managers will be able to predict accurately these price movements.
 Although the Money Advisors may attempt to mitigate market risk through the use of long and short positions or other methods, there may be a significant degree of market risk.